karlospn/how-to-integrate-roslyn-analyzers-with-sonarqube/README.md

-# how-to-integrate-a-roslyn-analyzers-with-sonarqube
+# How to integrate your Roslyn Analyzers with Sonarqube

-How to integrate your Roslyn Analyzers with Sonarqube
+Work in progress